16 minute read time

 For instance, hair care company Oribe has thousands of loyal followers around the world and offers exclusive, early access to new products and promotions as an incentive to subscribe to their email list.

-Now that you know the 2-part formula for building your email list, have thought about the kind of amazing incentives you could offer, and devised where to place your simple subscribe opportunities, it’s time to put it all into action.
+Now that you know the two-part formula for building your email list, have thought about the kind of amazing incentives you could offer, and devised where to place your simple subscribe opportunities, it’s time to put it all into action.

 To help you out, we’ve pulled together a list of tools that you can use to help you build a massive email list that grows your business.